-(b) Does the company have a separate corporate responsibility (CR) report/section or sustainability report/section?
+(h) Does the company have a separate corporate responsibility (CR) report/section or sustainability report/section?

 The Company through its foundation, Aboitiz Foundation, Inc. (AFI), undertakes a committed Corporate Social Responsibility program.
 The Annual Report of AFI is published and also circulated to AP shareholders.
 Linkage to AFI Annual Report is also available in the AP website.
-Moreover, the Company publishes a separate Sustainability Report which shows its initiatives in the protection of the environment through the five pillars of Rejuvenate Nature, Re-use/Recycle, Reduce, Renewable Energy, and Recharge Communities.
+Moreover, the Company publishes a separate Sustainability Report which shows its initiatives in the protection of the environment guided by its triple bottomline approach of People, Planet, and Profit.

-(c) Performance-enhancing mechanisms for employee participation.
+(i) Performance-enhancing mechanisms for employee participation.